 - Android only

 If you refer somebody, you get extra points!
-Use my referral link if you like this article and want to join!
+Make sure to ask a friend for a referral link if they already use AppStation.

 To get your payout, you go to the rewards tab and browse categories, or click on one of the amounts at the top, such as “up to 3,000 points.”
 You can select your payment from there.